This tutorial demonstrates how to take a screenshot in Excel and Google Sheets.

 There are many ways you can copy your screen in Excel.
-You can download some screenshot software which will enable you to capture parts of your screen, use the built-in functionality that comes with Windows to print your entire screen, or use the functionality in Excel to print a section of your worksheet.
+You can download some screenshot software which enables you to capture parts of your screen, use the built-in functionality that comes with Windows to print your entire screen, or use the functionality in Excel to print a section of your worksheet.

-Print Screen or Alt Print Screen
+Print Screen / Alt Print Screen

 Copy as a Picture

 In addition to PRT SC and ALT + PRT SC, Excel has the ability to copy a cell or range of cells as a picture.

 - Select the range of cells you wish to copy to a picture, and then, in the Ribbon, select Home > Clipboard > Copy > Copy as Picture.

 - In the Copy Picture dialog box, you can either select As shown on screen, or As shown when printed under the Appearance options.
 The As shown when printed option doesn’t copy any gridlines that are visible on the area of the screen you have copied, while the As shown on screen does copy the gridlines.

 If you select As shown on screen, then you can select either a Picture or Bitmap format.
 If you select As shown when printed, then this option is not available.

 - Click OK to create the screenshot.
 The screenshot is saved to the Clipboard.